CONSTITUTION OF DIGITAL MEDIA & MARKETING ASSOCIATION (NPC)

 5.4. endorse the highest standards in digital publishing, development, creative and media planning with respect to quality and integrity, credibility and accountability;

-5.5. where relevant, develop and promote standards across all aspects of the South African digital media and marketing industry;
+5.5. where relevant, develop and promote standard across all aspects of the South African Digital Media and Digital Marketing industry; and

-5.7. engage positively with all related bodies in order to further the interests of a sustainable digital media and marketing industry in South Africa.
+5.6. engage positively with all related bodies in order to further the interests of a sustainable Digital Media and Digital Marketing industry in South Africa.

 6.3.
-The Execo may, from time to time and in its sole discretion, form and dissolve such sub-committees as it may deem appropriate to deal with specific matters of the DMMA, as contemplated in 14 below.
+The Board shall also be entitled but not obliged to appoint committees and/or sub-committees to manage the day-to-day affairs of the DMMA and may, from time to time and in its sole discretion, form and dissolve such committees as it may deem appropriate to deal with specific matters of the DMMA, as contemplated in 11 below.